Skip to content

 │ port scheduled

-Services move left-to-right over time, usually slowly.
-A service can regress (a dormant service getting a new feature ticket moves from hardening back to organic), and that’s fine — the point of the doctrine is to not rewrite in Rust anything that’s still in motion.
+Services move left-to-right, usually slowly, and can regress — a dormant service that gets a new feature ticket slides from hardening back to organic, which is fine.
+The whole point is to not rewrite in Rust anything still in motion.

 Each stage has a precise, testable definition.
 No vibes.